 Chuck Sipes’ Best Lifts

 Bench press: 570 lbs.

 Standing Barbell Curl: 250 lbs.

-In spite of his nearly psychotic dedication to training, Sipes wasn’t above heading off into the woods with up-and-coming teenage criminals, with friends, or by himself for a week or more at a time.
-Giving exactly zero fucks about his diet or how it would impact his latest round of a terrible cookie-cutter Russian routine, Chuck would just forge out into the woods and have a good time.
+Despite his nearly psychotic dedication to training, Sipes wasn’t above heading off into the woods with up-and-coming teenage criminals, with friends, or by himself for a week or more at a time.
+In addition, giving exactly zero fucks about his diet or how it would impact his latest round of a terrible cookie-cutter Russian routine, Chuck would just forge out into the woods and have a good time.